According to yoga, human consciousness (Citta) is comprised of three components:

 And he continues in the following chapter of The Tree of Yoga (The Fruit):

 When our practice reaches this level of maturity and the inner feeling that stems from the Core is clear enough, we need not remember any instructions.
-At this level, one is not dependent on a teacher anymore.
+At this level, one no longer depends on a teacher.
 There is no need to remember countless instructions since one creates new instructions whenever she or he practices.
 It is only at this level that one fits to be a real Iyengar yoga teacher!